makerfactoryio/docs/docs/development-boards/sensorio/flashing.md

 openocd -f stlink-v2.cfg -f stm32f4x_stlink.cfg -c "program ./path/to/firmware.elf verify reset exit"
 ```

 This command assumes that SensorIO is connected only via USB cable and flashing is done with on-board ST-Link V2 debugger.
-For other debuggers (like Segger JLink) configuration files have to be adjusted
+For other debuggers (like Segger JLink) configuration files have to be adjusted.

 ## Segger JLink